datahub-project/datahub/docs/tools/tutorials/references/prepare-datahub.md

-# Preparing Your Local Datahub Environment
+# Preparing Your Local DataHub Environment

-## Deploy Datahub Quickstart
+## Deploy DataHub Quickstart

 You'll need a local instance of DataHub running for this tutorial:
 - Follow the quickstart guide [here](https://datahubproject.io/docs/quickstart) to get one up and running.